MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 Where
 -   -MediaPath is the root of the DVD media or ISO image containing Windows Server Technical Preview .
--   -BasePath will contain a copy of the Nano Server binaries, so you can use New-NanoServerWim ‚ÄìBasePath without having to specify ‚ÄìMediaPath in future runs.
+-   -BasePath will contain a copy of the Nano Server binaries, so you can use New-NanoServerWim ñBasePath without having to specify ñMediaPath in future runs.
 -   -TargetPath will contain the resulting .wim file containing the roles & features you selected.
 Make sure to specify the .wim extension.
 -   -Compute adds the Hyper-V role.
 -   -OemDrivers adds a number of common drivers.